Majorana CP Violation Insights from Decaying Neutrinos: Introduction

-The discovery of neutrino oscillations has confirmed that neutrinos possess tiny, non-zero masses and undergo mixing~\cite{nobel2015} (see Table~\ref{tab:parameters} and Ref.~\cite{Capozzi:2017ipn, deSalas:2020pgw, Esteban:2024eli, ParticleDataGroup:2024cfk} for global analyses of neutrino oscillation data).
-This observational evidence provides the highest impetus to searches for the physics beyond the Standard Model (SM) as neutrinos are known to be massless in the SM.
-Despite the remarkable success of neutrino oscillation experiments, several fundamental questions (such as nature of the neutrino, absolute mass of neutrino, smallness of the neutrino mass in comparison to other fermions) remain unresolved.
-Dedicated experiments are currently underway to tackle these issues and to address the challenging question of determination of the nature of neutrinos~\cite{Case:1957zza, Li:1981um, Kayser:1981nw, Kayser:1982br, Kim:2021dyj, Barger:2002vy, Pascoli:2002qm, deGouvea:2002gf, Pascoli:2005zb, Simkovic:2012hq}.
-In particular, testing the Majorana nature of neutrinos is expected to come from lepton number-violating processes, such as neutrinoless double beta decay experiments~\cite{Adams:2022jwx} (also see~\cite{Dery:2024lem} for subtleties).
-Recently, it has been suggested that neutrinos at non-relativistic energies such as the cosmic neutrino background could allow us to determine the nature of neutrinos~\cite{Akhmedov:2024fsh}.
-The effective electron anti-neutrino mass is constrained to be less than $0.45$ eV at 90\% C.L. from KATRIN~\cite{Katrin:2024tvg}.
-There are bounds on the sum of neutrino masses from cosmological observations as well.
-Within the $\Lambda$CDM model, the latest DESI fit to BAO+CMB measurements constrain $\sum m_{\nu} < 0.072$ eV~\cite{DESI:2024mwx}.
-Neutrinos hold a distinct position among its SM peers as they are the only known elementary particles which are electrically neutral.
+Neutrinos hold a distinct position among it SM peers as they are the electrically neutral elementary particles.
 In principle, this allows them to be their own anti-particles.
 For massive neutral fermions, we can write down the mass term in two ways: Dirac-type (similar to other fermions) or Majorana-type (unique to neutrinos).
 In addition, the mixing matrix carries the imprint of nature of neutrino via additional phases in case of Majorana neutrinos.
 In general, for Dirac neutrinos, we have ${n(n-1)}/2$ angles and ${(n-1)(n-2)}/2$ phases to parametrize the mixing matrix.
 For Majorana neutrinos, we have ${n(n-1)}/2$ angles and ${n(n-1)}/2$ phases.
 For the Dirac case, the Lagrangian conserves global $U(1)$ symmetry resulting in mixing of $n$ Dirac fields to give $(n-1)(n-2)/2$ physical phases.
 Usually, such $U(1)$ symmetry leads to the conservation of quantum numbers such as, electric charge, lepton number etc. For Majorana case, additional terms are allowed in the Lagrangian that break the aforementioned global $U(1)$ symmetry.
 Consequently, the quantum numbers such as lepton number could be violated by two units.
 Thus, for $n$ Majorana fields, additional $(n-1)$ number of phases appear, referred to as the Majorana phases~\cite{Bilenky:1980cx, Schechter:1980gr, Doi:1980yb, Giunti:2010ec}.
 This implies that even for two flavor case ($n=2$), we have one Majorana phase in the mixing matrix which could be responsible for CP violation effects.
 For three flavor case ($n=3$), we have two Majorana phases over and above the Dirac-type CP phase.
 It turns out that neutrino oscillation probability is, however, insensitive to the Majorana phases~\cite{Bilenky:1980cx, Schechter:1980gr, Doi:1980yb, Giunti:2010ec} for propagation in vacuum or in matter (with SM interactions) and therefore it is generally believed that it is impossible to probe the nature of neutrinos via neutrino oscillations experiments.